 Daniel is very interested in the psychology of education and is always searching for new ways to make teaching and learning more effective.
 His current research involves evaluating strategies that have a positive effect on progress in music teaching and learning and in developing reports which are inclusive of students' participation thus helping them to create and record their own schemes of positive feedback.
 This is one way that makes his evidence-based teaching approach quite special.
 Would you like to benefit from this?

 Special Introductory Offer: Only €185 per term

 With affordable pricing like this, there has never been a better time for beginners to start piano lessons!
 Don't you agree?

 Next term will start in September, 2018

 Please contact us at your earliest (i.e. now!) so we can meet you and match your child appropriately with others of similar age and temperament.
 It is wise that you at least place your name on the list so you are lined up for the next starting opportunity.
-We try to form classes throughout the year when there is sufficient demand.
+While most classes form in September, we also try to form classes throughout the year when there is sufficient demand.

 If you would like to come to a meeting and discuss piano tuition for your child, fill in the form and we will contact you in the near future.

 If you have any further questions, we will be prepared to answer them when we meet.
 Meanwhile, here is a list of questions that are asked frequently by parents of prospective piano students.